-Distributions are made to Plan participants based upon the fair value of each participant's investment account (except for investments of the Vanguard Retirement Savings Trust III fund for which distributions are based upon contract value, and except for distributions from the UGI Common Stock Fund, to the extent not all shares are sold on the same date) as of the dates of distribution.
+Distributions are made to Plan participants based upon the fair value of each participant's investment account (except for distributions from the UGI Common Stock Fund, to the extent not all shares are sold on the same date) as of the dates of the distribution.
 Distributions to participants are recorded when paid.